 SLP 602 Clinical Externship

 Prerequisite: SLP 530 Language and Literacy Disorders in School-Aged Children; Co-Requisite: SLP 601 Practicum Seminar V

 This course provides placement with a cooperating SLP in a full-time school setting and fulfills CT requirements for student teaching in Speech-Language Pathology for Teacher Certification.
 This course has an externship format and will provide approximately 240 supervised clock hours of assessment and intervention for child speech and language disorders.
 9 credits. externship format.

 SLP 610/699 Special Topics in Communication Disorders

-Prerequisites: SLP 650 Introduction to Research & Evidence Based Practice.
 This elective course will cover various topics in communication sciences and disorders that will allow students to develop a specialty practice area.
 Areas of specialty practice may include autism spectrum disorders, medical speech/language pathology, or assistive technology.
-3-6 credits; Seminar format.
+3-6 credits; seminar format.

 SLP 690 Capstone Project

-Students will participate in a seminar aimed at guiding them through a project in which they identify a clinical case from their experience, identify a relevant intervention for this case, research the evidence base for the intervention, and prepare a detailed written report of the evidence for the intervention in which they discuss their evaluation of the level of evidence -- both external and internal -- available for the practice, describe additional research that would be needed to increase the level of evidence, and discuss what their review of the evidence would lead them to do about their original client, and others with similar strengths and needs that they may encounter in their practice.
-Students will give “Grand Rounds” oral presentations of their findings, and submit a written account of their research, in the format of a scholarly paper.
-3 credits; Seminar format.
+Students will participate in a seminar aimed at guiding them through a project in which they select a clinical case from their experience, identify a relevant intervention for this case, and research the evidence base for the intervention.
+They will then prepare a detailed, written report of the evidence for the intervention in which they discuss their evaluation of the level of evidence -- both external and internal -- available for the practice, describe additional research needed to increase the level of evidence, and discuss what their review would lead them to do about their original client and others with similar strengths and needs.
+Students will give “Grand Rounds” oral presentations of their findings and submit a written account of their research in the format of a scholarly paper.
+3 credits; seminar format.